cjscrimmy/polymorphism_composition_quiz/polymorphism_composition_quiz_with_my_answers.md

 3. What can we use to implement polymorphism in Java?
 A. We can use inheritance to implement polymorphism in Java.
-We can create an abstract parent class and child classes that extend from the parent class and inherit the parent's properties.
+We can create a parent class and child classes that extend from the parent class and inherit the parent's properties.

 4. How many 'forms' can an object take when using polymorphism?
+A. An object can take as many forms as there are child classes attached to a parent class as well as the form of the parent class. e.g if a parent class has 4 child classes then the object can take 5 forms.

 5. Give an example of when you could use polymorphism.